AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 DeepBooru is a Deep Neural Network that you can interrogate to generate danbooru tags from any image.

+In the img2img tab, drop any image into the img box, then click Interrogate DeepBooru.
+After the model has downloaded and performed inference, the generated prompts will show up in the prompt box

 ![](Use%20DeepBooru%20Model%20to%20convert%20image%20to%20danbooru%20tags.PNG)

 ## Optional - Using ChatGPT to generate prompts